 If the wizards want a person to enter the Wayreth Forest, he has little choice in the matter.
 He may wake to find himself surrounded by trees.
 He may try to walk away, only to find himself inexplicably walking into it.
 Or he may be lured inside by the magical singing of birds promising him his heart's desires.
-Anyone attempting to enter the forest without invitation can do so, but he better be prepared to give a good explanation of himself to the the towers of high sorcery wizards quickly.
+Anyone attempting to enter the forest without invitation can do so, but he better be prepared to give a good explanation of himself to the wizards quickly.
 Otherwise he is attacked by the trees.